gnawice/mojo-cnn/models/README.md

    Please cite the paper if you use the model.
    [**Download vgg16.mojo**](https://drive.google.com/file/d/0B5Dx9ePCIXQAZU51T0MyQXpvOXc/view?usp=sharing)

 + **mnist_deepcnet.mojo:** MNIST model 99.75% accuracy (0.25% error).
 Random +/-2 pixel translations on training data.
 No elastic distortions.
 Four convolution layers.
 Each deepcnet layer is a 2x2 convolution followed by 2x2 max pool.
-It took a little more than 2 hours to get to this accuracy in original mojo release.
+It took a little more than 2 hours to get to this accuracy in original mojo release. (softmax output had a bug during training- to capture this bug a backwards compatible layer 'brokemax' was added)
   ```
   input 28x28x1 identity
   convolution 3x3 40 elu